Noah05Game/Noah05Game/README.md

 **2. Ghosting**

-• If you ghost me and do not respond to me in 3 days
+• If you ghost me and do not respond to me in 3 days your commision will be canceled

+**3. Usage rights and ownership**

+• Once you have paid for the commisson you have full ownership of it, I can not do anything with the commission without your permission, you cna do anything with it resell it do whatever.

+**4. My rights**

+• I have the right to decline any request even if I am half way through it

+• I may showcase the commission in my portfolio unless requested otherwise.